 Q: How often should I Tweet for business purposes?

-A: I recommend one to four times per day.
+A: I recommend one to six times per day.
 You can publish more often than that, but keep in mind that some people don’t follow hundreds of other people.
 So you don’t want to clutter up their newsfeed too much (20+ Tweets per day might be pushing it, and besides, it will be A LOT of work on your part).

 Try not to post just for the sake of posting—if you have some kind of strategy in place, you’ll get better results.
 One to four Tweets per day is quite manageable for most business accounts.